patriciogonzalezvivo/eyeo16/README.md

 Note:
-I am in awe that the synchronicity of moving to new york, and being in Zach's class, would lead me here
+**find something to say that works for you** I am in awe that the synchronicity of moving to new york, and being in Zach's class, would lead me here

 --